Iamhnp/Task_List/🌞Morning/C.md

 - [ ] Repetition Structure / Loops
 - [ ] Loop Control statement
 - [ ] Nested loop
+- [ ] Solve at least 20 _pyramids of stars_ program using loop.
+That will help you to understand how the loop works.
+- [ ] Introduction to Arrays
+- [ ] Definition, Declaration, Initialization and Accessing Arrays elements.
+- [ ] Designated initialization of arrays
+- [ ] Learn about Multi-dimensional arrays.

 ## In Progress

+- [ ] The basic structure of C programming
+- [ ] How C programming works?
+- [ ] How a C compiler works?

 ## Complete